BYUCS260/ajaxtutorial/README.md

 ]
 ```

 You will want to make sure you can read this  array of two city entries before you talk to a live REST service.
+Put this code inside your EventListener function.
 ```js
 const url = "staticCity.txt";
 fetch(url)